Portrait (Samara Joy album)

 Portrait is the third studio album by American singer Samara Joy.
-It was released on October 11, 2024 by Verve Records and contained eight tracks of jazz standards and covers from the Great American Songbook.
+It was released on October 11, 2024, by Verve Records and contained eight tracks of jazz standards and covers from the Great American Songbook.
 The album was derived from Joy and her seven-piece band experimenting onstage while on the road touring and performing.
 Portrait received critical acclaim from music magazines including Forbes, AllMusic and Jazzwise.
+The album won Joy her third Grammy Award for Best Jazz Vocal Album at the 2026 ceremony.

 Background

 Inspired by the jazz recordings of Ella Fitzgerald, Billie Holiday and Sarah Vaughan, Samara Joy was drawn to jazz while in college.
 Through the help of a GoFundMe campaign, her eponymous debut album was released in 2021.
 She then signed with the Verve label in 2022, which issued the album Linger Awhile, which not only drew critical acclaim but also brought her two accolades from the Grammy Awards.
 Joy's first extended play (EP) was released in 2023 titled A Joyful Holiday and was followed by Portrait in 2024.
 Joy was inspired to make Portrait based on the performances she and her band were experimenting with onstage.
 She also credited recordings by Duke Ellington and arrangements by Benny Golson for paving a musical direction for the album.